thegooddocsproject/templates/discussion/about-discussion.md

 ## When do I need a discussion article?

-Discussions provide understanding-oriented background information and context-specific knowledge on a particular topic.
+Discussions, or explanations, explain background information and provide context-specific knowledge on a particular topic.

 The goals of a discussion article are understanding-oriented, not procedural or learning.